Nessrine88/Recipe-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Blog-App <a name="about-project"></a>
+# 📖 Recipe-app <a name="about-project"></a>

-**Blog-App** is an app that  keeps track of all your recipes, ingredients, and inventory.
+**Recipe-app** is an app that  keeps track of all your recipes, ingredients, and inventory.
 It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
 Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

 ## 🛠 Built With <a name="built-with"></a>